-Filing Form 1023 with the IRS isn't just paperwork - it's the one-shot, non-refundable last step to get your nonprofit's 501c3 501(c)(3) tax exempt status.
+Filing Form 1023 with the IRS isn't just paperwork; it's a one-shot, non-refundable last step to get your nonprofit's 501c3 501(c)(3) exemption status.
 This approval opens doors for fundraising, grants, and legitimacy.
 But don't rush into it blindly.

 Too many nonprofits jump in before they're ready and end up stuck in long delays, rejections, or worse, wasting time and money on a doomed exemption application.
 Before you start clicking submit, take five minutes to run through this Form 1023 checklist.
 It'll tell you if you're genuinely ready or if you need to fix some stuff first.

-I have many articles on this site going into nuts and bolts of what you see here - this list is for a quick reference - so follow the links to the relevant sections for more in depth information.
+There are many articles on this site going into the nuts and bolts of what you see here.
+This list is for a quick reference, so follow the links to the relevant sections for more in depth information.

 Ask yourself:

-• Are you serving a broader public and not just a few people (like family or friends)?
+- Are you serving a broader public and not just a few people?

 It's not enough to just file the Articles of Incorporation in your state.
 You have to make sure those articles contain the required provisions for 501c3 501(c)(3) status.